awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-handling-error-conditions.md

 1. Choose **Create function**\.

-   When your Lambda function is created, note its Amazon Resource Name \(ARN\) in the upper\-right corner of the page\.
-For example:
+   When your Lambda function is created, make a note of its Amazon Resource Name \(ARN\) in the upper\-right corner of the page, as shown in the following example\.

    ```
    arn:aws:lambda:us-east-1:123456789012:function:FailFunction